 This saves video as a series of complete frames (rather than bits of frames like many compressed formats) and can maintain the picture quality whilst keeping the file size small.
 Typically an hour of HDV sized footage in Canopus HQ format will take about 50GB space, compared to an hour of native HDV which will take about 13GB space.
 As HQ is easy to deal with it means it is very fluid to edit, loads quickly and you can put lots of realtime effects on it.
 This is one of the reasons EDIUS can do more in realtime than other editing programs with HD footage.

-There are other formats available - Avid developed DNXHD, and Apple made a codec called ProRes.
-All of these are good but in our experience Canopus HQ has proved the best which is why we film all our tutorials directly into it.
+There are other formats available - Avid developed DNxHD which is limited to HD resolutions and have recently added DNxHR which can handle higher resoltuions including 4K.
+Apple made a codec called ProRes.
+CineForm also have their own codec which has been "adopted" quite heavily by Adobe.
+All of these are good but in our experience Grass Valley HQ/HQX has proved the best for a quality picture for a low file size.
 You can load Avid DNxHD and Apple Pro Res files into EDIUS for editing.

 EDIUS has lots of possible project settings and can have larger than HD project settings.
 At their latest press conference Grass Valley were shouting about their 8K support!
 You can also define your own.